Most problems can be solved online. It's the quickest and most convenient way to get help.

 - view your bills online

 - what to do if you can't log in

 Tell us you are moving

 Let us know straight away when you move home so that you pay the right amount of Council tax.

 You can use the form below to tell us if you’re new to Cornwall, if you are paying Council Tax for the first time, if you are moving or if you are leaving home.

 Please note if you do not know your reference number you can still inform us of a change of address.
-Please click on the 'I am moving into the Cornwall Council area and would like to register for Council Tax at my new address' option after clicking on the link below.
+Use the link above and choose the 'I am moving into the Cornwall Council area and would like to register for Council Tax at my new address' option.

 You could also register for self service to manage your Council tax account online.
 This would enable you to track your change and view details of your account 24 hours a day, 7 days a week.